MACROECONOMICS AND FINANCIAL MARKETS :POLICY LESSONS

 Lifelong learning skills: The student should be able to deepen the topics presented during the course, also integrating his/her knowledge with scientific publications identified by the student.

 Macroeconomics, microeconomics, mathematics.

 - The Real Business Cycle Theory

 - Simulation of Real Business Cycle models and empirical evidence

 II Module (24 hours)

 The course proceeds along two parallel paths: theoretical and applicative.
-As for the theoretical part, classes focus on the study of general equilibrium models.
-As for the application part, the focus is on the solution and simulation of these models, as well as their interpretation.
+As regards the theoretical part, lessons focus on the study of general equilibrium models.
+As for the applicative part, attention is focused on the solution and simulation of these models, as well as their economic interpretation.

-In a first phase, the course presents models characterized by completely perfect markets, according to the theory of the Real Business Cycle.
+In a first phase, the course presents models characterized by completely perfect markets, according to the Real Business Cycle theory.

-Secondly, the course deals with models characterized by imperfections in the goods market and in the labor market by incorporating the notions of price and wage stickiness, according to the Neo-Keynesian theory.
+Secondly, the course addresses models characterized by imperfections in the goods market and in the labor market by incorporating notions of price and wage stickiness, according to the Neo-Keynesian theory.

 The third and final part presents models characterized by imperfections in financial markets and financial frictions.